-- a) The onus of proving that a competitor, and the competitor's machine and protective clothing/equipment, are eligible to compete, is on the person seeking to prove it. - b) Subject to the required and permitted alterations set out below, Superbike machines must: - Be fitted with the Australian Design Rule (ADR) compliance plates for the particular machine, - ii) Be eligible for registration in all States and Territories in which they compete, - iii) Be of a make and model lawfully sold in Australia, - iv) Be as constructed by the manufacturer, - v) Have an engine capacity of: - No less than 850cc and no more than 1300cc for two cylinder engines, - No less than 750cc and no more than 1000cc for four cylinder 4-Stroke engines. - vi) Where machines may not comply with the above, be approved by MA. - c) The range of vehicle identification numbers for each model must be provided to MA. - d) At least 20 production machines of that make and model must have been imported into Australia by the manufacturer or the Australian distributor representing that manufacturer.
+- a) The onus of proving that a competitor, and the competitor's machine and protective clothing/equipment, are eligible to compete, is on the person seeking to prove it. - b) Subject to the required and permitted alterations set out below, Superbike machines must: - Be fitted with either an Australian Design Rule (ADR) compliance plate, a Secure Vehicle Identification (SVI) sticker and / or are listed on the Register of Approved Vehicles (RAV) for the particular Machine. - i) Be eligible for registration in all States and Territories in which they compete, - ii) Be of a make and model lawfully sold in Australia, - iii) Be as constructed by the manufacturer, - iv) Have an engine capacity of: - No less than 850cc and no more than 1300cc for two cylinder engines, - No less than 750cc and no more than 1000cc for four cylinder 4-Stroke engines. - v) Where machines may not comply with the above, be approved by MA. - c) The range of vehicle identification numbers for each model must be provided to MA. - d) At least 20 production machines of that make and model must have been imported into Australia by the manufacturer or the Australian distributor representing that manufacturer.
 Machines must be approved by MA.